 Fuel the Body

-- When the weather provides a break, walk outside.
+- Walk outside.
 Studies suggest spending time in nature to clear your mind and soak in some Vitamin D from sunlight can improve mood.
 Fresh air is also important to improve your overall mental and physical health.

 - Ensure your home is getting enough light.
 Open the blinds or even remove your screens to allow more sunlight into your home.